Does Auto Insurance Cover Damage From a Fallen Tree?

 Falling trees or branches can cause a lot of damage to an automobile.
 In some cases, if the tree is big enough and it’s a direct hit, it can total your vehicle.

 Are trees and branches that fall on your car covered under your auto insurance policy?

-The 2 main types of insurance coverage that protect your own vehicle are Collision and Comprehensive.
+The two main types of insurance coverage that protect your own vehicle are collision and comprehensive coverage.

-These coverages are almost always optional, and they are usually the most expensive part of an auto insurance policy.
+These coverage types are almost always optional, and they are usually the most expensive part of an auto insurance policy (especially collision coverage).

-Collision is much more specific in what it covers than Comprehensive.
+Collision coverage is much more specific in what it covers than comprehensive coverage.
 Collision covers your car specifically for vehicle-to-vehicle crashes and crashes with solid objects.

 How Claims Work

-Insurance claims almost always get filed under the 1st cause of loss that happens.
-Since your collision with the tree happen 1st and caused the branch to fall, this is a Collision claim.
+Insurance claims almost always get filed under the first cause of loss that happens.
+Since your collision with the tree happen first and caused the branch to fall, this is a collision claim.